-Topical ointments and sprays such as petroleum jelly, sunscreen, and bug spray, etc. will be administered to the child with written parental permission.
-The signed statement from the parent will be valid for one year and include a list of topical non-prescription medications.
+Topical ointments and sprays such as petroleum jelly, sunscreen, bug spray, etc. will be administered to the child with written parent/guardian permission.
+The signed statement from the parents/guardian will be valid for one year and include a list of topical non-prescription medications.

-When topical ointments and sprays are applied to wounds, rashes, or broken skin, the Center will follow its written procedures for non-prescription medication which includes the written order of the physician, which is valid for a year, and the Authorization For Medication Form is signed by the parent.
+When topical ointments and sprays are applied to wounds, rashes, or broken skin, the Center will follow its written procedures for non-prescription medication which includes the written order of the physician, which is valid for a year, and the Authorization For Medication Form is signed by the parents/guardian.